jamesqquick/Build-a-Quiz-App-with-React-and-Firebase/ReadMe.md

 ## Create Project in Firebase

 We will create the Firebase project that we will interact with add and display high scores.

--   create account with Firebase (if necessary)
+We will store the necessary credentials for connecting to Firebase inside of a .env file.

+**Don't ever check in your .env files to source control.
+I've included a sample file for you to reference.**

 -   create new Firebase project
+-   add Firebase credentials to .env file

 ## Connect React Project to Firebase

 We will set up our React application to be able to talk to Firebase.
 We will use the React Context API combined with React Hooks to share the firebase instance between components.

+-   install firebase package from NPM
 -   create Firebase class
 -   create Firebase Context and useFirebase Hook
 -   wrap the application in Firebase Context